DemocracyEducation and Evolution

 Workshops for young people

-FUTURE VOICE offers young people between the age of 14 to 19 the opportunity to become a children’s / human rights mentor.
+FUTURE VOICE offers young people between the age of 12 to 27 the opportunity to become a Children’s /Human rights mentor.
 The training is completed with two practical assignments.

 What happens there?

-We learn a lot about what children's and human rights really are, how long they have existed, why they make distinctions between children's rights and human rights, and how these rights are implemented in Germany and around the world.
-Then we take a closer look at individual rights that are particularly close to our hearts.
-Then you are asked what you think about these rights.
-Following you develop, with our help, reports and pictures to your selected favourite rights.
-In addition, we practice together how you can present these rights in front of a group.
+We learn a lot about what children's and human rights actually are, how long they have existed, why they make distinctions between children's rights and human rights, and how these rights are implemented in Germany and around the world, and about their significance for democracy.